 A vibrant connected organic community from the producer to the consumer.

 Marla Carlson has worked in the organic sector in Saskatchewan since 2006 and has been an organic consumer since the mid-1990’s.
-Her passion for organic food and farming has grown as her involvement in the sector has deepened.
-Marla has been working for SaskOrganics since 2014 and in the Executive Director role since February 2016.
-In her leadership role, she is always looking for innovative ways to fulfil the organization’s mission to cultivate a healthier world for the benefit of all through organic food and agriculture.
-Before moving back to Saskatchewan, Marla lived in England and worked for Bristol City Council as their first Democratic & Statutory Services Manager.
+She is a passionate advocate for healthier, more just and sustainable food systems across the Canadian Prairies.
+Marla has taken on many leadership roles in the agricultural sector including being SaskOrganics first Executive Director.
+She has been an on the Organic Connections board since 2011 and has been its President since 2013.
+Before moving back to Saskatchewan, Marla lived in England and worked for Bristol City Council as its first Democratic & Statutory Services Manager.

 As the daughter of an organic farmer I spent a big part of my childhood on a tractor or in a grain truck.
 After leaving home I completed a degree in Environmental Sciences and struggled to find work that was meaningful to me.
 In 2005 I secured a job with Brenda Frick at the Organic Agriculture Centre of Canada doing organic research.
 It was during my time with Brenda that I first became a part of the Organic Connections board.
 I took a break from working in 2007 after having my first child.
 It wasn’t until 2012 that I rejoined the work force as a client services representative for Ecocert and now a mother of 2 children.
 Shortly after starting back to work I was asked to sit on the board for Organic Connections.
 I enjoy all the work I do for organics in Saskatchewan and I am very thankful for the organic childhood I was provided on our family farm.
 It really influenced me to become the person I am now.